Tony Ianno: Politics

 On July 20, 2004, Ianno was appointed to the junior position of Minister of State (Families and Caregivers) in Paul Martin's cabinet following the Liberals' re-election.

 During the 2006 election, Ianno faced off against Chow for the third time.
-This time she narrowly defeated him, winning 46% of the vote to Ianno's 40%.
+This time she defeated him, winning 46% of the vote to Ianno's 40%.
 Some attributed Ianno's loss to his perceived support for the Toronto Port Authority and the Toronto City Centre Airport.
 Although Ianno did not have an official role in the Authority's creation or policies, he nonetheless defended a controversial payout to the Authority as compensation for the cancellation of the Island Airport Bridge.

 His party's proposal redress the Head Tax also did not help his campaign, as the Liberals had not consulted many of the major Canadian-Chinese groups (despite claiming to), the promised amount was reduced to from $12.5 million to $2.5 million, and the pre-condition was that the government would make no apology, while the three opposition parties pledged to make a full apology.
 Several gaffes by the Liberals also reflected negatively on Ianno, including when Mike Klander (the executive vice-president of the federal Liberals' Ontario wing) made posts on his blog comparing Chow to a Chow Chow dog and calling her husband an "asshole".
 Klander apologized for the remark and resigned.

 Later life

 After the election, The Globe and Mail reported on February 11, 2006 that Ianno had been "burning up the caucus phone lines" testing the waters for a possible bid in the Liberal leadership campaign to replace Martin.
 On April 8, 2006, Mr. Ianno told Canadian Press that he decided to run for the party presidency, in which he was unsuccessful.

+On March 9, 2010, the Ontario Securities Commission made allegations of market manipulation based on what they deemed "acting against public interest" against Ianno.
+Ianno has denied the charges.
+The matter was heard before the commission in September 2011.
+Ianno accepted a plea deal which had him pay a $100,000 fine and was banned from working as a stock trader for five years.